 - Emergence of new trends after COVID-19 such as work from home, preference to physical distancing would create additional demand for furniture, personal mobility, etc. In addition, the rise in e-commerce activity will support the growth of warehousing and light commercial vehicles.

 Steel demand is expected to be strong due to recovery in manufacturing businesses around the world and global fiscal stimulus supporting infrastructure projects.
-The outlook for 2021 is expected to be positive because of the unprecedented fiscal stimulus provided by the governments across Europe, the US, Japan, Korea, Russia, and China.

 Steel demand in key emerging economies (like India, Turkey) and Europe is expected to witness a double-digit recovery while Asia and the Middle East are likely to grow by 5%.
 While it is expected that steel prices will consolidate closer to historical levels, prices are likely to remain high supported by: